thaks/Developer-test/README.md

 # Frontend Developer Test - STEP 2 - (Solution)

-used axios and axios.create functionality to initiate the API URL connections. used Async/Await to fetch data for three pages and serve it from Model to Views through Controller.
+Used axios and axios.create functionality to initiate the API URL connections. used Async/Await to fetch data for three pages and serve it from Model to Views through Controller.

 Created 4 Controller for each specific functionality in the App